 Virtual Roundtable: Translating Data Science, Bias in Data Sets and Analytics

 Ensuring the proper curation and integrity of data from the earliest stages of collection is absolutely essential.
 For the quality of downstream results to be trusted, bias must be minimized and accounted for through thoughtful quality control methodologies.
 As well, thoughtful considerations need to be made as to what types of data should be used in an analytics process, as to not create preemptive bias for a certain result.
 Join us as we explore how to best manage these critical concerns.

-Virtual Roundtable: Government Relations, Outlook for 2019
+Virtual Roundtable: Government Relations, Advocacy for Community Health Centers

-December 12, 12-1:30 pm Online
+March 21, 12-1:30 pm EST Online

 Innovation in Research Symposium III - Spring 2019

 "Bringing together scientists, engineers, and clinicians from many companies and institutions is the best way to stimulate future research collaborations."
 Dr. Carla Romney, Fordham University

 For our third cross-border, cross-silo, cross-cultural symposium, you are invited to get involved on the Planning/Partnering Committee, and to propose a talk or panel.
 We are collaborating across our Roundtable for Researchers, as well as those focused on Translating Data Science, Educators and Employers, and Cluster Development.

 Send a note or abstract to get started: email@example.com

 Click for background from Innovation in Research I and II